8 Epic San Francisco Road Trips to Plan Right Now

 - Suggested Overnights: Santa Cruz, Big Sur, San Simeon

 Big Sur is both a specific place and a general area along the Pacific Coast Highway south of San Francisco – which is why it earns its spot on the list.
-Additionally, Big Sur is hard to reach, and necessitates an out-and-back or loop to see the whole area.
+Additionally, Big Sur is hard to reach and necessitates either a long drive out-and-back or loop to see the whole area.

-If you choose to visit Big Sur as an out-and-back road trip from San Francisco, you can follow California Highway 1 south from the city – and back up.
+If you choose to visit Big Sur as an out-and-back road trip from San Francisco, you can follow California Highway 1 south from the city past Half Moon Bay, Santa Cruz, and the Monterey Peninsula – then back up.
 Doing a loop means driving further south to San Simeon before turning inland to Paso Robles and returning north on I-5.
-In either event, you’ll drive the most picturesque stretch of the PCH south of SF.
+Along either route, you’ll drive the most picturesque stretch of the PCH south of SF.

 At its shortest, you can do this trip as a 2-day, 1-night trip to Big Sur and back.
-But, I recommend adding in an overnight stop in Santa Cruz, Carmel, or Monterey at minimum to really enjoy this part of the coast.
+But, I recommend adding in an overnight stay in Carmel or Monterey (home of the Monterey Bay Aquarium, which gives you a chance to see the life along this part of the Pacific Coast!), at minimum to really enjoy this part of the coast.
+If you give yourself extra time, you can also keep your eyes peeled for wildlife like sea lions and sea otters in the water, drive the famous 17 Mile Drive along Pebble Beach, and stop in the tasting rooms of Carmel-by-the-Sea for a refreshment.

 - Suggested Days: 4